colinandrus/PUI2017_cra354/HW6_cra354/README.md

 # HW 6

-For this homework I worked alone and did not collaborated with anyone else.
+For this homework I worked alone and did not collaborate with anyone else.